petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/other-examples/disable.md

 # Disable MSP

-You can disable Metadata Security Protocol (MSP) by using the REST API and (partially) the Azure portal.
+You can disable Metadata Security Protocol (MSP) by using the REST API and (partially) by using the Azure portal.

 ## REST API

-Set the `securityProfile.proxyAgentSettings.enabled` to `false`:
+Set `securityProfile.proxyAgentSettings.enabled` to `false`:

 ```http
 PATCH https://management.azure.com/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/Microsoft.Compute/virtualMachines/{virtualMachine-Name}?api-version=2024-03-01